aimclub/evoguess-ai/README_en.md

 where **perhost** is MPI workers processes on one node, and **workers** is a total MPI workers processes on all dedicated nodes.

-## Rho-backdoors
+## ρ-Backdoors module

-EvoGuessAI supports the use of rho-backdoors to solve SAT and MaxSAT in relation to СNF.
+EvoGuessAI supports the use of ρ-backdoors to solve SAT in relation to СNF and MaxSAT in relation to WCNF.

-Rho-backdoor, in short, is a backdoor that allows you to decompose the original CNF into two subsets of subtasks.
+ρ-Backdoor, in short, is a backdoor that allows you to decompose the original CNF into two subsets of subtasks.
 The first will consist of subtasks that the SAT oracle solves for a certain limitation by some measure (most often, time or number of conflicts), the second of all other subtasks.
-The proportion of the first subset is (rho), the second is (1-rho).
+The proportion of the first subset is (ρ), the second is (1-ρ).

-In practice (and in EvoGuessAI), such backdoors are sought to maximize rho.
-Accordingly, each backdoor will generate a small number of complex subtasks (also called _hardtasks_).
-However, we can use the hardtasks received from different backdoors together.
+In practice (and in EvoGuessAI), such backdoors are sought to maximize ρ.
+Accordingly, each backdoor will generate a small number of complex subtasks (also called _hard tasks_).
+However, we can use the hard tasks received from different backdoors together.

-EvoGuessAI is able to build backdoors while maximizing the rho value.
-Then the iterative process of filtering out hardtasks is started.
-At each iteration, the Cartesian product of hardtacks from different rho backdoors is built and then it is filtered to find new hardtacks.
+EvoGuessAI is able to build backdoors while maximizing the ρ value.
+Then the iterative process of filtering out hard tasks is started.
+At each iteration, the Cartesian product of hard tasks from different ρ-backdoors is built and then it is filtered to find new hard tasks.
 At some point, all the hard tasks begin to be solved for the set limit to some extent.
-If the rho backdoors for building Cartesian products end earlier, then the restriction is disabled and all remaining tasks are completed as usual.
+If the ρ-backdoors for building Cartesian products end earlier, then the restriction is disabled and all remaining tasks are completed as usual.

 ### Requirements